zerocracy/zerocracy.github.io/pages/policy.md

 You should add jobs to the scope, by saying `in` to Zerocrat (or assigning the ticket to him).
 You can remove a job from the scope by saying `out`.

+<a id="53" href="#53">§53</a>
+"Auto-In."
+Zerocrat automatically adds pull requests to scope, unless they are too small and don't deserve it.
+The decision is made by Zerocrat automatically.

 <a id="15" href="#15">§15</a>
 "Boosting."
 You can increase a budget of the job by setting its boost factor.